ppy/osu-wiki/news/2022/2022-08-10-new-featured-artist-waterflame.md

 **34** classics and modern tracks alike are ready for mapping via [**Waterflame**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/291)!

 You thought COE2022 was over, but our Featured Artist showcases beg to differ.
-Get a taste for **Waterflame** through this liveplay of [Ricochet Love](https://osu.ppy.sh/beatmapsets/1799889) by osu!catch professional [Zeus-](https://osu.ppy.sh/users/5464437), then treat yourself to the rest of what we have in stock:
+Get a taste for **Waterflame** through this liveplay of [Ricochet Love](https://osu.ppy.sh/beatmapsets/1799889) by osu!catch professional ::Zeus-::{ user-id=5464437 }, then treat yourself to the rest of what we have in stock:

 <div align="center">
     <video width="95%" controls>